 The one thing anyone can say of me is, I am messy!
 I’m not saying I’m a filthy person…actually, I’m quite a neat freak!
 I think and work much more efficiently in a clean house.
 The kind of mess I’m talking about is more matters of the heart.
 I have a messy heart.
 Over the 40 (uh-um) years I’ve been alive on this earth, I have experienced a great deal of pain, heart-break, loss, and damage.
 Some of my mess was handed down to me through my family, some messiness was put upon me by an abusive (now) ex-husband, while other aspects of my messy heart was of my own doing.
 In spite of and sometimes because of my messiness, Christ shines through.

 Although some would say my first marriage ended tragically, I say it ended in a bittersweet victory.
 Through the 20 plus years, I have learned a great deal about prayer and petitions.
 I have learned to trust God in ways many people will never have to….and sadly, still many will.
 I have learned what love is not and in turn, have come to appreciate and deeply value when love is shown.
-I have learned to forgive and learned forgiveness is command from the Lord…even when deep in my heart I didn’t want to.
+I have learned to forgive…especially when it was the most difficult thing to do.
 I have learned a great deal about grace and mercy.
 No one deserves it…not even you or me, but it’s presence in each of our lives is utterly overwhelming.
 I also learned that perfection is impossible this side of heaven.
 I am (as we all are) a complete work in progress.
 I gave up perfection years ago and embraced the process of sanctification.
 A life of surrendering to Christ’s work in my messy heart as He sees fit…when He sees fit…and how He sees fit.

 Almost five years ago, as God was continuing to heal my heart from the divorce, I met my husband.
 I had no idea what God was up to by bringing this towering 6’2″ man into my life.
 In more ways than one God has used Richard to heal my messy heart.
 His stature alone makes me feel safe and because of his heart he is dubbed “My hero”.
 In the short time that we have been married there has been lots of mess…on both our parts.
 Yet, we have grown closer, have become even more vulnerable, and love each other deeper.
 I have a “strong tower” to walk this life with me when things gets really ugly and messy.
 He may not completely understand menopause…but he gets my heart.
 And that alone is worth the messes we get in to.